FAQs

 The explosive growth of Artificial Intelligence (AI), cloud computing, smart devices, 5G networks, and remote work is fueling an unprecedented need for secure, high-performance digital infrastructure.

-Just as roads and electricity powered the industrial age, data centers are the backbone of the digital economy — enabling everything from online banking and telehealth to e-commerce, streaming, and national security.
+Just as roads and electricity powered the industrial age, data centers are the foundation of the digital economy — enabling everything from online banking and telehealth to e-commerce, streaming, and national security.
 This infrastructure is not only here to stay; it’s rapidly expanding to meet the demands of a data-driven future.

-While it’s true that some data centers use water to cool their servers, the industry is rapidly shifting toward more sustainable cooling technologies.
-Many modern facilities use air-cooled, closed-loop, or hybrid systems that drastically reduce water consumption — or eliminate it altogether.In fact, some of the largest data center operators now prioritize water usage effectiveness (WUE) alongside energy efficiency.
+In fact, some of the largest data center operators now prioritize water usage effectiveness (WUE) alongside energy efficiency.
 They often reuse water, source it from non-potable supplies, or design systems to operate in “water-stressed” regions with minimal environmental impact.
-As a result, the water footprint of data centers is becoming smaller and smarter, especially as operators respond to growing environmental concerns and regulations.

-While data centers may not generate constant foot traffic or retail activity, their long-term presence contributes significantly through stable tax revenue, local partnerships, and ongoing infrastructure investments.Many operators remain active in their communities through philanthropy, workforce training, broadband expansion, and school or nonprofit collaborations.
+Many operators remain active in their communities through philanthropy, workforce training, broadband expansion, and school or nonprofit collaborations.
 They also frequently upgrade facilities over time, bringing continued capital investment and job opportunities to the region — ensuring their value extends well beyond the initial construction phase.

 Additional Resources: